nevalang/website/content/docs/tutorial/03/index.md

 Assuming the program could compile without using `in:start`, or if `in:start` wasn't used to control the execution flow, we might manage to print the constant several times before the program would end.
 The thing is, components in Nevalang operate asynchronously, and while the message from `printer:msg` was moving to `out:stop`, the printer would continue to work in parallel, if the machine has enough resources.

 This feature of the language - maximum asynchrony, allows for easily writing concurrent programs and achieving, theoretically, high performance, but it comes with the overhead of needing to block the flow where the sequence of events is important.

+## What's Next?

+Wow, bet you've never written a hello world like this before.
+How about we [simplify](/docs/tutorial/04) things a bit here?